Sayan-Maity/Book-Worm/README.md

 ## About The Project

-A book finder application which implements the Google Books API to retrieve information about a book that the user searches for.
+A book finder and reader application which implements the Google Books API to retrieve information about a book that the user searches for.

 ## Features